Practical Outcomes

 These questions require further work.
 This document describes the concept and its potential; it does not claim to have resolved all implementation challenges.

-AI citations are collapsing under scrutiny because they lack verifiable provenance.
-The outputs are nondeterministic.
-The execution context is unrecorded.
-There is no cryptographic linkage between input, model, and output.
-Watermarks address authenticity but not provenance.
+AI citations fail under scrutiny because they lack verifiable provenance.
+Outputs are nondeterministic, execution context is often unrecorded, and there is no cryptographic linkage between input, model, and output.
+Watermarks address authenticity, not provenance.

-Execution receipts offer a path forward.
-By recording the conditions of execution and signing the record cryptographically, receipts create a verifiable chain from input to output.
-The chain enables verification: any party with access to the input can re-execute and compare.
+Execution receipts provide a path forward.
+By recording execution conditions and signing the record, receipts create a verifiable chain from input to output.
+Any party with access to the input can re-execute and compare.

-This transforms the epistemic status of AI outputs.
-They become evidence that can be cited, verified, and audited—not assertions that must be accepted on trust.
+This changes the status of AI outputs.
+They become evidence that can be cited, verified, and audited, reducing reliance on trust alone.